GISerDaiShaoqing/Note-of-Applied-Statistics-with-R/README.md

 This is some notebooks of Applied Statistics with R which comes from my course "Applied Statistics" this term during UCAS.

 The Note includes 14 Chapters.
 The note is in Chinese.
-All the code used in these notebooks could download in the Appendix.
+All the code used in the note could download in the Appendix.

 [Bookdown online](http://gisersqdai.top/Note-of-Applied-Statistics-with-R-Book/)